muckitymuck/BinomialDistribution/README.md

 This was a project as part of Udacity AWS Machine Learning Intro course.

-It uses python to calculate Standard Deviation
+It uses python to calculate Mean and Standard Deviation